Knee Surgery & Rehabilitation

 The answer is also “yes” if:

-You are an active person or have a physically demanding occupation, we suggest you have your ACL repaired.
+You are an active person or have a physically demanding occupation, we suggest you have your ACL reconstructed.
 We have a 95% success rate with ACL reconstructions.
-Advances in repair techniques and rehabilitation have made the surgery much more appealing and successful for all active individuals, not just the highly competitive athletes who were the primary candidates for ACL reconstructions 15 years ago.
+Advances in surgical techniques and rehabilitation have made the surgery appropriate and successful for all physically active individuals, not just the highly competitive athletes.

 Before you can have surgery, several things will need to happen: